 (d) Parties may request oral argument on a motion.
 The Examiner may grant or deny the request.
+Parties are not entitled to oral argument on motions.

 (e) For motions made during a prehearing conference or at hearing, and motions made for the extension of time or to expedite the hearing, the Examiner may waive this Rule's requirements.